-DEBBIE HART | PRESIDENT & CEO, BioNJ What is quite astonishing is the fact that people now live on average 10 years longer than they did in 1989, and the global pharmaceutical industry invested \$200 billion in R&D in 2020, which is an unprecedented amount.
+DEBBIE HART PRESIDENT & CEO, BioNJ What is quite astonishing is the fact that people now live on average 10 years longer than they did in 1989.
+Meanwhile the global pharmaceutical industry invested an unprecedented \$200 billion in R&D in 2020.

-PAMELA FRALICK | PRESIDENT, INNOVATIVE MEDICINES CANADA (IMC) Canada is a nation of settlers, along with our Indigenous populations.
+PAMELA FRALICK PRESIDENT, INNOVATIVE MEDICINES CANADA (IMC) Canada is a nation of settlers, along with our Indigenous populations.
 As a result, we're able to conduct clinical trials on a broad, diverse population, especially in larger cities like Montreal, Toronto, and Vancouver, which is extremely attractive for the innovative pharmaceutical industry.